Skip to main content

 • Hypersensitivity reactions, such as angioedema (swelling) and anaphylaxis

 Common side effects, such as injection site reactions, are usually short-lived.
 But for more serious side effects, your care team might want you to stop using Dupixent in certain situations.
-Below, we review seven potential Dupixent side effects and how to manage them.
+Below, we review nine potential Dupixent side effects and how to manage them.

 1. Injection site reactions